 katherine jin

-For over a decade, Katherine served as co-founder and Chief Technology Officer of Kinnos Inc., a biotech company that raised over $25M and deployed novel infection control technologies to empower people to protect themselves from life-threatening infections.
+For a decade, Katherine served as co-founder and Chief Technology Officer of Kinnos Inc., a biotech company that raised over $25M and deployed novel infection control technologies to empower people to protect themselves from life-threatening infections.
 She led implementation of a USAID Fighting Ebola Grand Challenge grant, partnering with Médecins Sans Frontières, International Medical Corps, and the World Health Organization to protect healthcare workers during global outbreaks.
 She managed technology operations including research and development, manufacturing, and regulatory compliance, resulting in 50+ issued patents, 10 peer-reviewed papers, and deployment in dozens of hospitals across North America.

 Katherine studied Biology and Computer Science at Columbia University.